awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-republishaction.md

 ## Properties<a name="w3ab2c21c14e1365b7"></a>

 `RoleArn`  <a name="cfn-iot-topicrule-republishaction-rolearn"></a>
-The ARN of the IAM role that grants publishing access\.
+The Arn of the IAM role that grants publishing access\.
 *Required*: Yes
 *Type*: String